 Instructions

-- Preheat oven to 350°F (175°C) and line baking sheets with parchment paper.
+- Preheat to 375°F (190°C) and line baking sheets with parchment paper.

-- Stir in chocolate chips evenly.
+- Fold in chocolate chips evenly.

 Notes